Nixient/Arch-System-Setup/README.md

 ## Sources

-I took lots of content and guidance from the (Arch Wiki)[https://wiki.archlinux.org/].
+I took lots of content and guidance from the [Arch Wiki](https://wiki.archlinux.org/).
 I would recommend bookmarking this if you haven't already as it is an invaluable reference for the Linux adventures (Not just Arch!).